 Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact II.
 A GRICULTURE AND FOREST RESOURCES.
-1 Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Important (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? \boxtimes b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land as defined in Public Resources Code Section 12220(g), timberland as defined in Public Resources Code Section 4526, or timberland zoned Timberland Production as defined in Government Code Section 51104(g)? \boxtimes d) Result in the loss of forest land or conversion of forest land to non-forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? \boxtimes e) Discussion: Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use? \boxtimes
+Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Important (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? $\boxtimes$ b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land as defined in Public Resources Code Section 12220(g), timberland as defined in Public Resources Code Section 4526, or timberland zoned Timberland Production as defined in Government Code Section 51104(g)? $\boxtimes$ ď Result in the loss of forest land or conversion of forest land to non-forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? $\boxtimes$ e) Discussion: Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use? $\boxtimes$

 - a/b/e.
-The project site is designated Farmland of Statewide Importance and Urban and Built-Up Land and would not result in the conversion of Prime Farmland, Unique Farmland or Farmland of Statewide Important as shown on the Napa County Important Farmland Map 2002 prepared by the California Department of Conservation District, Division of Land Resource Protection, pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency.
+The project site is designated "Other Land" and would not result in the conversion of Prime Farmland, Unique Farmland or Farmland of Statewide Important as shown on the Napa County Important Farmland Map 2002 prepared by the California Department of Conservation District, Division of Land Resource Protection, pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency.
 The proposed project would not conflict with existing zoning for agricultural uses.
 There is no existing agricultural contract on the property.
-The project site currently has 10 acres of vineyards and no vineyards would be removed as part of the proposed project.
+The project site currently has 0.6 acres of vineyards and no vineyards would be removed as part of the proposed project.
 There are no other changes included in this proposal that would result in the conversion of Farmland beyond the immediate project site.
 General Plan Agricultural Preservation and Land Use policies AG/LU-2 and AG/LU-13 recognize wineries, and any use consistent with the Winery Definition Ordinance and clearly accessory to a winery, as agriculture.
 As a result, this application would not result in the conversion of special status farmland to a non-agricultural use. - c/d.
 The project site is zoned Agricultural Watershed (AW), which allows wineries upon grant of a use permit.
-According to the Napa County Environmental resource maps (based on the following layers Sensitive Biotic Oak Woodlands, Riparian Woodland Forest and Coniferous Forest) the project site does not contain woodland or forested areas.
+According to the Napa County Environmental resource maps (based on the following layers - Sensitive Biotic Oak Woodlands, Riparian Woodland Forest and Coniferous Forest) the project site contains woodland or forested areas.
+However, as shown the project's site plan, these areas would not be disturbed by the proposed development.
 Therefore, the proposed project would not conflict with existing zoning for, or cause rezoning of, forest land, timberland, or timberland zoned Timberland Production.